m4c0/m4c0-stl/README.md

 * **Core** - Convenience classes
 * **DI** - Dependency injection with some scope management
+* **Droid Main** - Main loop for Android apps.
+Uses Android's glue code, but this will be eventually replaced
 * **Fuji** - Small Vulkan framework which provides a small overridable main loop
 * **iOS Main** - Main loop for Metal-based iOS apps.
 It does **not** sign or